A preconditioned difference of convex functions algorithm with extrapolation and line search: Numerical experiments

 We will compute the original SCAD \eqref{eq:lsp_l1} and the modified SCAD \eqref{eq:lsp_Huber} for comparisons.
 From \cite{Shensun2023}, we see that the Huber-SCAD model \eqref{eq:lsp_Huber} can obtain nearly the same sparsity as the original SCAD model.
 We refer to \cite{Li_2020} for other types of DC-type regularization for signal and image processing.

 Evaluating various algorithms involves recording both iteration counts (iter) and CPU time.
 We present computational results in Table \ref{table:l1} and Table \ref{table:Huber}, corresponding to problem \eqref{eq:lsp_l1} and problem \eqref{eq:lsp_Huber} with parameters $\mu = 5\times10^{-4}$ and $\theta = 10$, respectively.
 In both numerical experiments, we used LSDE \eqref{LSDE} to update the extrapolation parameter $\beta_n$.
-We compare five algorithms for solving these two problems: our proposed algorithm npDCAe$_{\text{nls}}$ (pDCAe$_{\text{nls}}$), pDCAe, pDCAe (no-restart), along with the DC algorithm (DCA) and the BDCA-Backtracking (BDCA$_{\text{ls}}$) algorithm from \cite{Artacho2018}.
+We compare five algorithms to solve these two problems: our proposed algorithm npDCAe$_{\text{nls}}$ (pDCAe$_{\text{nls}}$), pDCAe, pDCAe (no-restart), along with the DC algorithm (DCA) and the BDCA-Backtracking algorithm (BDCA$_{\text{ls}}$) from \cite{Artacho2018}.
 Due to \eqref{rem:6} in the following, we discuss the details of the implementation of these algorithms only with Algorithm \ref{algorithm1}.

 \begin{remark} It is worth noting that in solving \eqref{eq:lsp_l1} and \eqref{eq:lsp_Huber}, Algorithm \ref{algorithm1} and Algorithm \ref{algorithm2} become equivalent when appropriate preconditioners are selected.
 Take \eqref{eq:lsp_l1} as an example, when we set $f(x)$, $g_1(x)$ and $g_2(x)$ as follows: